theReality2-0/dermanostix/README.md

 4. Type `git init` and press Enter.
 Then type `git remote add origin https://github.com/theReality2-0/dermanostix.git` and hit Enter.
 Finally, type `git pull origin master` and press Enter.
 This will copy and paste all of the code into your new project.

-5. Enter `pip install flask opencv-python-headless numpy` into Terminal.
+5. Enter `pip install flask opencv-python-headless numpy torch torchvision` into Terminal.

 6. If you are on Windows, type `set FLASK_APP=app.py` and hit Enter.
 Otherwise, type `export FLASK_APP=app.py` and hit Enter.